fudank/2nd-kaggle/README.md

 # 2nd-kaggle
-when i was begginer in data science and machine learning then i had done ths work.
+when i was begginer in data science and machine learning then i had done this work.